 Once the Time Lord gets hurt beyond healing, he can transform into a new body and continue saving the world.
-Hence why at this point 13 different actors have played The Doctor.
-With Jodie Whittaker currently serving as the Time Lord.
+Hence why at this point 13 (soon to be 14) different actors have played The Doctor.

 Doctor Who is not only a huge part of the fabric of British popular culture but by now this time travel show has found its way into the hearts of many people all over the world.

 It has inspired many spin-offs in the form of TV shows, comic books, movies, novels, you name it.
 But more than that, by now it has become an industry standard both when it comes to science-fiction television series and shows about time travel.

 No wonder that Doctor Who continues to be successful after countless actor changes and plot twists.

 Timeless, NBC (2016 – 2018)

 Another time travel TV series that has already become a cult classic and is adored by fans all over the world is NBC’s Timeless.
 And despite the turmoil that this show has gone through, it still is time traveling at its best.